-Sometimes these words are used interchangeably, but there is a very clear difference, especially in the publishing world.
+Sometimes the words editing and proofreading are used interchangeably, but there is a very clear difference, especially in the publishing world.

 Here’s the short answer:

 Proofreading is the absolute last check to make sure everything is present and correct.
 In publishing, proofreading is done after the manuscript has been typeset – it’s literally reading the proof.
 In your writing life, you would proofread before submitting a piece or publishing a post, to make sure no mistakes have slipped through.
 This is not the time to rewrite a sentence to improve the rhythm, or reconsider a character motivation, that’s editing, and hopefully you’ve already spent some time doing that.

 So when it comes time for proofreading, here are some tips and tricks the professionals use.

 Yes, even if it’s hundreds of pages.
 In fact ESPECIALLY if it’s hundreds of pages, you need to give your brain and eyeballs the best chance of spotting the errors.

 This simple trick stops your eye skipping ahead, which it naturally wants to do.
 This in turn helps you stay on the task longer because you are not straining to stop your eye skipping ahead – the ruler is doing that work for you.

 Read it out aloud